-

 - Positive effect on the cardiovascular system: Helps reduce blood cholesterol levels and strengthen blood vessels.

-How to brew Jindong Shaikhong
+How to brew Jingdong Shaikhong

 - Proportions: For one teaspoon of tea it is recommended to use 150-200 ml of water.